NikhilkaushikOp/bugs.0xdroopy.live/content/pages/bug-1.md

 ## What the hell is Dependency Confusion?

 So let me not waste the times for anyone and explain it so easily that it would be understood by even beginner also.
+Dependency Confusison is a attack by which an attacker is able to perform Remote Code Execution in a server by providing a package of same name with higher version with that used by a server, which makes server attracted towards higher version pipeline.
 You would be familiar when we install the packages for computer using the terminal.
 There are different types of packages having different framework like

 #### 1) Python